Over 7,000 People Still Watch Black And White TV In The UK

 — Radio 4 on BBC Sounds (@BBCRadio4) November 8, 2018

-While there may be a certain nostalgia factor to watching over-the-air television broadcasts in monochrome, bringing back memories of classics the predate the advent of color television such as I Love Lucy and Leave it to Beaver, it remains a small sliver of the overall television watching audience.
+While there may be a certain nostalgia factor to watching over-the-air television broadcasts in monochrome, bringing back memories of classics such as I Love Lucy and Leave it to Beaver that predate the advent of color television, it remains a small sliver of the overall television watching audience.
 As TV Obscurities details, adoption of color television was slow, at least in the United States.
 While early adopters of color television sets began buying them as early as 1954, black and white television sets retained a majority market share up until at least the summer of 1971.

 It would be the 1970s that brought the world into color for television audiences, making the black and white sets of the past an obsolete technology — although, apparently, one that some small slice of British citizens continue to cling to today.